liferay-search/liferay-docs/en/user/articles/110-collaboration/03-sync/02-administering-sync/03-configuring-sync.markdown

     one by default.

-    **Poll Interval:** The frequency in seconds that clients automatically check the @product@ instance for updates.
+    **Poll Interval:** The frequency in seconds that clients automatically check the @sharepoint@ instance for updates.
 For example, if set to ten, connected clients check the instance for updates every ten seconds.
 The default Poll Interval is five.